freenas/freenas-docs/userguide/tn_initial.rst

 **6) Configure DNS:** will prompt for the name of the DNS domain then the IP address of the first DNS server.
-To enter multiple DNS servers, press :kbd:`Enter` to input the next one.
+To enter multiple DNS servers, press :kbd:`Enter` to enter the next one.
 When finished, press :kbd:`Enter` twice to leave this option.

 **7) Reset Root Password:** if logging in to the